 How can an employer check on the licences of their employees?

 Employers can subscribe to Driver Check, a secure internet site that allows them to confirm that only licensed drivers are driving their company vehicles.
-The employer registers the names of their drivers (with the drivers' consent) and the NZ Transport Agency then advises the employer of any change to a driver licence status.
+The employer registers the names of their drivers (with the drivers' consent) and NZ Transport Agency then advises the employer of any change to a driver licence status.

 Visit the Driver Check website(external link)